 Here’s something you don’t want to happen this winter: a furnace that abruptly ceases to work.
 Nobody wants to be trapped in a cold house, desperately trying to arrange for the furnace service in Akron, OH to warm it back up.
 We have 24-hour emergency repairs to help whenever you encounter a furnace failure, but we know you’d rather avoid this sort of trouble in the first place if possible.

 The good news is that furnaces rarely fail without giving off some early warnings.
 If you know what to look for, you can get our technicians in early to repair the furnace (or, in cases of extremely aged furnaces, replace it) at a more convenient time.
+The 50% rule for replacement can help you decide when it’s time to stop spending on repairs.
 Below is a list of the more common warnings that you have a furnace heading for trouble.

 ONE: Moisture build-up in the house